 Processes must include oversight by groups with diverse backgrounds and transparency around data collection and design of algorithms.
 The design of systems must include the ability to interrogate them with clear mechanisms to control them.
 Internal processes should incorporate warning signals as procedural fuses highlighting when development is headed into dangerous areas and specify what happens if a process spiralled out of control.

-We believe that, like medical research, chemical plant processes, high- way driving, and many other everyday practices, there should be an AI design governance model.
-Projects must have the ability to understand and shape who participates including the data scientists, social scientists, organizational and non-organizational policymakers, and designers of all sorts.
-The goal is not to slow down development with additional bureaucracy but to have thought about what kinds of things may get broken when moving fast, what the plan is to identify when they’re breaking before they’ve broken completely, and how to fix them before they’ve broken irreparably.
+We believe that there should be an AI design governance model for medical research, chemical plant processes, high- way driving, and many other everyday practices.
+Projects must have the ability to understand and shape who participates, including the data scientists, social scientists, organizational and non-organizational policymakers, and designers of all sorts.
+The goal is not to slow down development with the additional bureaucracy but to have thought about what kinds of things may get broken when moving fast, what the plan is to identify when they’re breaking before they’ve broken completely, and how to fix them before they’ve broken irreparably.
 Our process borrows from other similar approaches like Institutional Review Boards (IRBs), participatory design, design ethics, and Computer Professionals for Social Responsibility (CPSR).

-Ethical frameworks enforceable by organizations such as we propose are not without precedent.
-One that most closely resembles and inspired our approach is described in the Belmont Report which was created by the U.S. government.
+Ethical frameworks enforceable by organizations such as those we propose are not without precedent.
+One that most closely resembles and inspired our approach is described in the Belmont Report, which was created by the U.S. government.
 The report discusses and presents ethical principles and guidelines for the protection of human subjects of federally funded research studies.
-There were several well-known incidents that led to the writing of the report, primarily the Tuskegee Syphilis Study, which was run from 1932 until 1972 by the U.S. Public Health Service.
-The study is now notorious for its violation of ethical standards as researchers knowingly withheld treatment from sick patients.
+Several well-known incidents led to the report’s writing, primarily the Tuskegee Syphilis Study, which was run from 1932 until 1972 by the U.S. Public Health Service.
+The study is now notorious for violating ethical standards as researchers knowingly withheld treatment from sick patients.

 • Respect for individuals